-Figure 4-4, below, presents a diagram of a phosphor converting LED system.
-The definitions for the various efficiencies are the same as listed for Figure 3-7, with an additional definition for phosphor conversion efficiency:
+Figure 4-4, below, presents a diagram of a phosphor converting LED luminaire.
+The definitions for the various efficiencies are the same as listed for Figure 4-3, with additional definitions for phosphor efficiency and scattering efficiency:

-Phosphor efficiency, $\eta{phos}$ , accounts for the conversion efficiency, quantum deficit, and Stokes loss of the phosphor.
-This is an unavoidable additional loss for phosphor-converting LEDs.
+Phosphor efficiency, η{phos} , accounts for the conversion efficiency, Stokes loss, of the phosphor.
+This is a fundamental property of phosphor-converting LEDs.